BRYN MAWR COLLEGE

 Information accessibility is a

-critical concern
+critical concern for both fields.

 Whether designing next-gen technologies or new curricula, the goal is to make information and learning accessible to all.